Damar Hamlin remains in the ICU. Here's what we know about the Buffalo Bills player's condition.

 With 5:58 to go in the game's first quarter, Bengals wide receiver Tee Higgins, who was running the ball, hit Hamlin, a 24-year-old safety, in the chest with his helmet during a play.
 Hamlin dragged Higgins down to the ground.
 Hamlin stood up right after — but a few seconds later, collapsed.

 Medical personnel attended to Hamlin for 19 minutes on the field, The Associated Press reported, and Hamlin received both CPR and required an automated external defibrillator.
-CBS Sports reported he was taken off the field on a stretcher, then put in an ambulance, where he was given oxygen, to be taken to the hospital.
+CBS Sports reported he was placed on a stretcher, then put in an ambulance, where he was given oxygen, to be taken to the hospital.

+The remainder of the game between the Buffalo Bills and Cincinnati Bengals was postponed.

-Fans rallied outside the hospital overnight and donated millions of dollars to his effort to buy Christmas toys for children from his hometown of McKees Rocks, Pennsylvania, outside Pittsburgh.
+Fans rallied outside the hospital overnight and donated millions of dollars to Hamlin's effort to buy Christmas toys for children from his hometown of McKees Rocks, Pennsylvania, outside Pittsburgh.

 What is "commotio cordis"?